Record-breaking temperatures strengthen Hurricane Beryl as it hits Caribbean

-July 2 (Reuters) - Powerful Hurricane Beryl barreled towards Jamaica on Tuesday as the 2024 Atlantic season's first hurricane and the earliest storm on record to reach the strongest possible ranking: Category 5.
+July 3 (Reuters) - Powerful Hurricane Beryl was the 2024 Atlantic season's first hurricane and the earliest storm on record to reach the strongest possible ranking of Category 5, before weakening to Category 4 as it barrelled towards Jamaica on Wednesday.
 Record-breaking sea temperatures that allow tropical storms to get stronger faster, driven by human-caused climate change and cyclical weather patterns, are fueling what scientists say is shaping up to be a very dangerous hurricane season.

 WHAT IS CATEGORY 5?